Historic towns in Sicily

 Why visit historic towns in Sicily?

-Unlike many destinations where history feels curated, Sicily’s historic towns remain authentic and alive.
+Unlike many destinations where history feels curated, many of Sicily’s historic towns remain authentic and alive.
 You’ll find local markets on centuries-old squares, family-run trattorias inside baroque palazzi and churches that still shape daily life.

 Whether you are exploring the baroque towns of Val di Noto, wandering through hilltop villages in western Sicily or discovering medieval streets above the sea, these places offer something deeper than a typical city break.